solde/Par/lab5/lab5-par21_03-David Soldevila Daniel Palomo.md

 ## Parallelization of Jacobi With OpenMP parallel

-In order to parallelize the jacobi solver function we used a parallel region with a reduction sum and diff as a private varialbe.
+In order to parallelize the jacobi solver function we used a parallel region with a reductiono n sum and declaring diff as a private variable.
+We tried to replace the reduction clause with atomic or critical on sum but we didn't manage to get a satisfactory performance, or any at all.
+This may be cause the optimitations within the reduction.

 The resulting code is:
 ```